FASB Issues Final Standard on Improvements to Reportable Segment Disclosures

 Yes.
 The SEC staff would continue to expect that the

-required measure for these entities would be a consolidated GAAP
+required measure for these entities would be consolidated net

 disclose additional measures of segment profit or loss.
 However,

-such additional measures, if not computed in accordance with GAAP,
+such additional measures, if not computed on a basis consistent with

 Q&A 2